V-Squared/V-Squared.github.io/plan/intro.md

 The power of community editing has been proven by [wikipedia](https://www.wikipedia.org/).
 V² applies this method (quite possibly for the first time) to standards and products.
 Editing an article, reporting a bug or providing an idea is all accessible with just one mouse click / tab on the V²Flow Button.

 V²Flow gives you even more functions at your fingertips: you can see what we are working on and contribute as needed.
-Get direct access to the corresponding GitHub Reppository.
+Get direct access to the corresponding GitHub Repository.
 Take the pulse of our community projects.

 Once completed, V²Flow will include complete workflows for writing articles, creating artwork, designing PCBs, designing computer cases, and creating PC configurations.